 Your shoppers are in the driver’s seat, clearly.
 They are well-informed and exposed to social media and other digital platforms at the palm of their hands.
 And because they are knowledgeable, they are much more selective and cautious about what they buy.
 They don’t simply browse and shop online.
 Nor do they only see and compare products.
 Today’s millennial shopper demands an effortless and the best fashion omnichannel experience.
-Understanding your shoppers, their personal preferences and affinities toward a certain brand, style, dress, color, pattern, etc. have become an integral part of shopping behavior or insights for retailers.
+Understanding your shoppers, their personal preferences and affinities toward a certain brand, style, dress, color, pattern, etc. have become an integral part of shopping behaviour or insights for retailers.
 It is not an exaggeration to say that in today’s times, customer satisfaction is directly proportional to convenience and customer experience.
 Read on to know how can fashion product tagging can cover all this for you.

 “82% of shoppers are more likely to do business if the experience involved is personalized”, Epsilon and GBH Insights.